Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Experiments

 \subsection{Federated GAN on MNIST}

-We continue with additional experiments on Generative Adversarial Networks.
-Before that, we make a small introduction.
-A simple GANs setup consists of two parts -- the discriminator $D$ aimed at distinguishing real samples $x$ from adversarial ones by giving probability that sample is real, and the generator $G$ trying to fool the discriminator by generating realistic samples from random noise $z$.
-Following \cite{goodfellow2014generative}, the value function $V(G, D)$ used in such min-max game can be expressed as
+We continue with further experiments on Generative Adversarial Networks.
+But first, a short introduction.
+A simple GAN setup consists of two parts -- the discriminator $D$, which aims to distinguish real samples $x$ from adversarial ones by giving a probability that the sample is real, and the generator $G$, which tries to fool the discriminator by generating realistic samples from random noise $z$.
+Following \cite{goodfellow2014generative}, the value function $V(G, D)$ used in such a min-max game can be expressed as

 As mentioned in main part, we use Deep Convolutional GAN \cite{dcgan}.
 As optimizers we use Algorithm \ref{alg4} and a combination of Adam with Algorithm \ref{alg4}.